 When crafting any jewelry at the Outfitting Station you are awarded with Jewelcrafting experience.
 The amount of experience for crafting an item can be found under the crafting button on the crafting screen.
 The jewelcrafting level cap is 200.
 Once your level 200, you can start earning aptitude levels.
 For more information about that please check out the aptitude guide.

 When crafting an item Tier 2 or higher, the first item in the craft must match the same tier as the item you are crafting.
 For example, a Brilliant Ruby Amulet (seen below) is a Tier 4 item so it requires a Tier 4 Gem, Cut Brilliant Ruby, to craft it as the primary material.
 The secondary materials are not restricted to the tier requirement making it so you may use lesser or greater tiered materials in the craft.
 (See our Crafting & Yield Chances guide to see how it affects Gear Score)

 Information in this section is a recommended way to level your Jewelcrafting.
-You are in no way restricted to this method. it’s expected that you will diverge from it depending on material availability, refining proc chances, and market price values.
+It’s expected that you will diverge from it depending on material availability, refining proc chances, and market price values.
 Chances are you will diverge based on the information provided in the Fused Gems section below.

 Proc chances are not taken into consideration for the refining process as it is not the only method of obtaining the materials to craft and the proc chance depends on level & resources used.
 Some players may want to spend gold to buy all/some of the materials from the trade stations.